Google Search of SETI Net

 The Soma is the spherical central part of the neuron It is typically about 20 um in diameter and contains a salty potassium solution inside the cell.
 It is separated by the neural membrane as described earlier.
 Contained inside the Soma are a number of very important structures called organells but that can be ignored for this study.

-Inputs to the Soma arrive from the Dendrites.
-Its single output is to the Axon
+Many thousands of Inputs to the Soma arrive from the Dendrites.
+Its single output is the Axon

-A Soma simulator that is the equivalent of a Soma Body and the Axon Hillock is available for you to download and run on your Windows machine.
+A Soma simulator that is the equivalent of a Soma Body and the Axon Hillock is available for you to download and run on your Windows machine (below).

 The Action Potential profile begins at the membrane rest potential (about - 60 mV) and rises rapidly in the depolarization phase toward 0 mV.
 It overshoots the mark and then reverses back down to the resting potential.
 It then overshoots that and moves to the hyperpolerized region and then recovers to the resting potential.

 Those two equations make up a model called a Quadratic Integrate-and-fire neuron.
-It is implemented in this Delphi code:
+The downloadable simulater is implemented in this Delph with this code:

 Vout := Vin + tau * (k * (Vin - Vr) * (Vin - Vt) - Uin + i) / CAP; Uout := Uin + tau * a * (b * (Vout - VRest) - Uin); if Vout >= vpeak then begin Vout := c; Vin := vpeak; // Reset the membrane Uout := Uout + d; // Reset the recovery variable end;